YachtDatabase.com

 Fin keel

 The Kirk 36 is equipped with a fin keel.
-The fin keel is the most common keel and provides splendid manoeuvrability.
-The downside is that it has less directional stability than a long keel.
+A boat with a fin keel is more manoeuvrable but has less directional stability than a similar boat with a full keel.

 The boat can enter most marinas as the draft is just about 1.60 - 1.70 meter (5.25 - 5.55 ft) dependent on the load.
 See immersion rate below.